abyala/advent-2016-clojure/README.md

   * The `part2` function leverages `merge` applied to two maps, where the right-most version wins.
 Hence putting the new data as the first argument and the existing map as the allows us to keep the first mapping for each index.
   * I originally was reducing over a String of `........` instead of a map of `{}`, but the map was more interesting.

+* Day 6
+  * I'm not proud of this one.
+The problem was uninteresting, so I just did list manipulation in the REPL.  *yawn*